-Developing a framework to explain what has happened is useful in itself, but that does not necessarily help to make predictions about the future, let alone present testable hypotheses about current behaviour.
-In the case of the former, the idea of accumulated returns to investment in quality points to sustained reductions in fertility over a very long time, but there is a lower bound problem.
+Developing a framework to explain what has happened does not necessarily help to make predictions about the future, let alone offer testable hypotheses about current behaviour.
+The idea of accumulated returns to investment in quality points to falling fertility over a very long time, but there is a lower bound problem.